 One of the fundamental assumptions of the theory of strong interactions, Quantum Chromodynamics (QCD), is that the strong coupling $\alpha_s$ is independent of quark flavor.
-This assertion can be tested precisely by selecting selecting events of the type $e^+e^- \to q\bar{q}(g)$ for specific quark flavors q, and measuring the strong coupling in these selected samples.
-Rather than proceeding with an absolute determination of $\alpha_s$ for each quark flavor, however, it is possible to test the flavor-independence of QCD precisely by measuring ratios of couplings in which most experimental and theoretical errors are expected to cancel.
-Previous measurements [1] using this technique have verified the flavor-independence of strong interactions to a precision of a few percent for b quarks, and to 15% for other flavors.
-It has recently been suggested [2] that an anomalous quark chromo-magnetic moment could modify the probability for the radiation of gluons, effectively changing the measured value of $\alpha_s$ for those quarks with anomalous couplings.
+This assertion can be tested precisely by selecting selecting events of the type $e^+e^- \rightarrow q\bar{q}(g)$ for specific quark flavors q, and measuring the strong coupling in these selected samples.
+Although an absolute determination of $\alpha_s$ for each quark flavor would have large errors, it is possible to test the flavor-independence of QCD precisely by measuring ratios of couplings in which most experimental and theoretical errors are expected to cancel.
+Previous measurements $\begin{bmatrix} 1 \end{bmatrix}$ using this technique have verified the flavor-independence of strong interactions to a precision of a few percent for b quarks, and to 15% for other flavors.
+It has recently been suggested $\begin{bmatrix} 2 \end{bmatrix}$ that an anomalous quark chromo-magnetic moment could modify the probability for the radiation of gluons, effectively changing the measured value of $\alpha_s$ for those quarks with anomalous couplings by as much as 10%.
 Thus, in addition to providing a test of the fundamental assumptions of QCD, the determination of the strong coupling for different quark flavors may also provide information on physics beyond the Standard Model.

-Experimentally, various kinematic signatures can be used to obtain a pure sample of events containing quarks of a given flavor, such as requiring high- $p_T$ leptons to select b-quark events, or fast protons to distinguish uds events.
-Previous analyses [1] have used a variety of these techniques and typically suffer from large errors due to inefficient flavor tagging and large corrections for biases due to preferential selection of events without hard gluon radiation.
+Experimentally, various kinematic signatures can be used to obtain a pure sample of events containing quarks of a given flavor, such as requiring high- $p_T$ leptons to select b-quark events, or fast protons and kaons to tag uds-quark events.
+Previous analyses have used a variety of these techniques and typically suffer from large errors due to inefficient flavor tagging and large corrections for biases due to preferential selection of events without hard gluon radiation.
 However, with the advent of precision vertex detectors at $e^+e^-$ colliders it has become possible to use the quark lifetime information contained in charged tracks to select pure samples of particular quark flavors with high efficiency in a relatively unbiased manner.
 Comparison of the rates of multi-jet production in these samples allows one to derive measurements of the ratio of the strong coupling $\alpha_s$ for the selected quark flavor relative to that for the global sample of all flavors.